Easy Banana Muffins

 - In a large bowl whisk together the flour, sugar, baking powder, and salt.

-- Using a measuring cup that holds at least 1 cup, add the vegetable oil and egg.
+- Using a measuring cup that holds at least 1 cup, pour in the vegetable oil, then add the egg.
 Then fill to the 1-cup mark with the milk.
 Add vanilla and whisk until combined.

-- Add milk mixture to the bowl with flour mixture and stir to combine (do not over mix.)
+- Add milk mixture to the bowl with flour mixture and stir just until combined (do not over mix).

 - Evenly divide the batter between the muffin cups filling about 3/4 full.